Interview Rick

 SUGGESTED QUESTIONS

-Below, you'll find a number of suggested questions you might ask Rick about his book, 101+ Poker Tips.
+Below, you'll find a dozen suggested questions you might ask Rick about his book, 101+ Poker Tips.
 Feel free to mix and match and make up your own as well.

 Foundation & Background